 I have been working on a big project for many months called Tea Share and in the process, I switched to SvelteKit from Next.js.

-What is Tea Share?
+What Is Tea Share?

-It is highly interactive so therefore an obvious candidate for a fullstack framework and it also needs to be fast + accessible.
+Tea Share is a social media app similar to Instagram or Twitter for the Web and Android.
+It is highly interactive so it’s an obvious candidate for a fullstack framework and it also needs to be fast and accessible.

 <html lang="en">